 Shannon Erne Waterway

-Running between Leitrim Village and just north of Belturbet, the Shannon-Erne Waterway links the two great waterways on the island, the Erne System and the Shannon Navigation.
+Flanked by lush riverside pastures, the Shannon-Erne Waterway is 63km of river, lake and still-water canal.
+Between Leitrim Village and just north of Belturbet, the Shannon-Erne Waterway links the two great waterways on the island, the historical Erne System and the colourful Shannon Navigation.

-The waterway has opened a countryside which few had ever seen and over the past two decades this tranquil stretch of water has grown in popularity, particularly in the towns and villages along its length.
-Cruisers and barges move freely along its waters, mooring up in some of the six fully serviced public marinas found along its length.
-Sixteen locks are managed electro-hydraulically by a smart card which helps ease your passage through the locks.
-A number of boat hire companies offer barges and cruisers for weekend trips or week long journeys.
-This is a popular option as you can visit both the Shannon and the Erne with ease.
+Cruisers and barges can move freely along the Shannon-Erne Waterway, mooring in some of the fully serviced public marinas found along its length.
+Sixteen locks are managed electro-hydraulically by a smart card that allows ease of passage through the locks.
+Several boat hire companies offer barges and cruisers for easy weekend trips or laidback week-long journeys.
+This popular option means anyone can visit the Shannon and the Erne easily.